tylerlam1/SENG_Notes/Fourth Year Summer/SENG511/Class_Notes.md

 There is no coding in this class!

 1. First lab prep to read a book chapter.
 It's called "Rethinking of software project success", the paper is uploaded to D2L.

+## Lecture 2

+The 4Ps in software engineering:

+- People
+- Project
+- Process (enabling the project execution)
+- Product (result of project)

+When we compare a project and product manager, we think of the difference between "developing the right product", and developing the "product right".
+One is focused on process and the other is focused on the right goal.

+The project manager identifies the project schedule, and monitors the project milestone and deliverables.
+They verify the quality of project deliverables.

+THe product manager ensures that the customer requirements are met, and the vision of the product is fulfilled.

+### Fundamentals of Project Management

+- Project management is a set of tools, templates, and processes designed to answer the six questions:
+- What business situation is being addressed?
+- What do you need to do?
+- What will you do?
+- How will you do it?
+- How will you know how to do it?
+- How well did you do?

+Projects fail due to the following reasons:

+- Unrealistic goals
+- Inaccurate estimates
+- Bad system requirements
+- Bad reporting of project status
+- Unmanaged risks
+- Poor communication between stakeholders
+- Use of immature technology
+- Inability to handle project complexity
+- Sloppy development practices
+- Stakeholder politics

+54% of IT project failures can be attributed to project management.

+### 4 Core Entities of Software Projects

+- _Intent_: What is the project trying to achieve?
+- _Product_: What is the outcome of the project?
+- _Work_: How to build the target product?
+- _People_: Who will be the available to perform the work?

+Attributes:

+- Time Quality and Risk
+- Value
+- Cost

+### Organizational Factors of Software Projects

+- Business domain
+- Number of instances
+- Maturity of organization
+- Level of innovation
+- Culture

+Labs start next week.
+Two of them are Monday and two are Tuesday.
+You are assigned to one of the sections.
+The instructor will circulate the Zoom links for the labs.